timotheus/ebaysdk-python/README.rst

 Support
 -------

-For developer support regarding the SDK code base please use this project's github issue tracking.
+For developer support regarding the SDK code base please use this project's `Github issue tracking`_.

 For developer support regarding the eBay APIs please use the `eBay Developer Forums`_